-At right, PPPL's Daren Stotler (green shirt), Rob Andre, and Barbara Sarfaty volunteer as moderator, science judge, and scorekeeper for a round at the Science Bowl. has placed first six out of the last seven years.
-High Technology High School in Lincroft placed second, Princeton High School placed third, and West Windsor-Plainsboro High School South fourth.
+At right, PPPL's Daren Stotler (green shirt), Rob Andre, and Barbara Sarfaty volunteer as moderator, science judge, and scorekeeper for a round at the Science Bowl.

 This is the fifteenth year the Laboratory has hosted the Jeopardy!-like tournament in which all the categories are disciplines of science.
 Competing teams were quizzed on biology, chemistry, physics, astronomy, earth science, general science, and mathematics.
 Each team was made up of four students, a student alternate, and a teacher who served as an advisor and coach.
 Many Science Bowl participants have gone on to careers in scientific fields.

 "I've been coordinating the high school Science Bowls at PPPL for the past 10 years and continue to be amazed by the dedication and knowledge of the students who participate and the adults who coach them.
 The teams are made up of excellent students who go through intense preparation before the bowls," said PPPL Science Bowl Coordinator James Morgan.
 "During the finals, the volunteers often stick around to see how the teams fare.
 The competition can be as exciting - and tense - to watch as a sporting event."

 PPPL hosted one of 68 regional competitions, all of which are sponsored by the U.S. Department of Energy.
-The top winners of the regional competitions receive allexpense paid trips to the National Science Bowl® scheduled for April 26-30 in Washington, D.C.
+The top winners of the regional competitions receive all-expense paid trips to the National Science Bowl® scheduled for April 26-30 in Washington, D.C.

 PPPL staff, students, and friends volunteered as science judges, scorekeepers, timekeepers, moderators, and helpers at the regional competition.

 "Our success would not have been possible without the volunteers.
-Thanks to everyone who helped," said Morgan. $\bullet$ Thank You, Science Bowl Volunteers!
-Robert Andre, PPPL Jessica Baumgaertel, Princeton University Kristin Baumgartner, Bristol-Myers Squibb Steve Baumgartner, PPPL Bill Davis, PPPL Bill Blanchard, PPPL Michael Del Corso, Merck & Co., Inc. Jessica Defreese, Bristol-Myers Squibb John DeLooper, PPPL Tiana Dodson, PPPL Seth Dorfman, Princeton University Eliot Feibush, PPPL Geraldine Felicia, Bristol-Myers Squibb Abe Fetterman, Princeton University Erik Granstedt, Princeton University Terry Greenberg, PPPL Pamela Hampton, PPPL Felix Huang, Princeton University Dean Jens, Goldman Sachs Josh Kallman, Princeton University George Labik, PPPL Jayson Peterson, Princeton University Tom McGeachen, PPPL Penny Neuman, PPPL Sangita Patil, Bristol-Myers Squibb Rohit Patil, South Brunswick High School Mark Perri, Rutgers University Carolyn Pommier, Bristol-Myers Squibb Chris Ritter, PPPL Barbara Sarfaty, PPPL Barbara Sobel, PPPL Rachel Speer, NIH Daren Stotler, PPPL Patti Wieser, PPPL Irving Zatz, PPPL Andrew Zwicker, PPPL Hooray to PPPL's Engineers
+Thanks to everyone who helped," said Morgan. \bullet

+Thank You, Science Bowl Volunteers!

+Robert Andre, PPPL Jessica Baumgaertel, Princeton University Kristin Baumgartner, Bristol-Myers Squibb Steve Baumgartner, PPPL Bill Davis, PPPL Bill Blanchard, PPPL Michael Del Corso, Merck & Co., Inc. Jessica Defreese, Bristol-Myers Squibb John DeLooper, PPPL Tiana Dodson, PPPL Seth Dorfman, Princeton University Eliot Feibush, PPPL Geraldine Felicia, Bristol-Myers Squibb Abe Fetterman, Princeton University Erik Granstedt, Princeton University Terry Greenberg, PPPL Pamela Hampton, PPPL Felix Huang, Princeton University Dean Jens, Goldman Sachs Josh Kallman, Princeton University George Labik, PPPL Jayson Peterson, Princeton University Tom McGeachen, PPPL Penny Neuman, PPPL Sangita Patil, Bristol-Myers Squibb Rohit Patil, South Brunswick High School Mark Perri, Rutgers University Carolyn Pommier, Bristol-Myers Squibb Chris Ritter, PPPL Barbara Sarfaty, PPPL Barbara Sobel, PPPL Rachel Speer, NIH Daren Stotler, PPPL Patti Wieser, PPPL Irving Zatz, PPPL Andrew Zwicker, PPPL

+Hooray to PPPL's Engineers